Disappearance of Sneha Anne Philip: Family response to police report

 Philip's husband, brother and family dispute much of the NYPD's interpretations of the documentary evidence.
 They claim Philip was fired from Cabrini not because of alcoholism but because she had been a "whistleblower" who complained about racial and sexual bias (the hospital later told a reporter it had no evidence of any formal complaints by her).
 Lieberman says that while his wife frequented lesbian bars, it was because she did not want a repeat of the situation that had happened with her coworker.
 She never had sex with the women she went home with, he claims, and they would often merely listen to music, sleep or paint.
 One time, in fact, she came home covered with paint after going home with an artist.
-Philip's drinking was a temporary phase to ease her through the depression she was experiencing after being fired by Cabrini, and would stop once her life got back to normal, as he believed it was doing.
+Lieberman believed Philip's drinking was a temporary phase to ease her through the depression she was experiencing after being fired by Cabrini, and would stop once her life got back to normal, as he believed it was doing.

-Philip's brother says the report of him catching her with his girlfriend is completely fabricated and that he never even spoke with the detective who wrote it.
-Similarly, Lieberman says the couple never fought at the courthouse after her arraignment.
-The police, they believe, were extrapolating from what little they could find in an effort to make up for their early inattention to the case.
+Philip's brother denies the police report claiming he caught his sister with his girlfriend.
+He says the incident never happened and that he never spoke with the detective who wrote the report.
+Lieberman likewise disputes the claim that the couple fought at the courthouse after her arraignment; he says no such fight occurred.
+Both men believe the police, having neglected the case early on, were stretching the few details they later gathered into a story that would cover for that inattention.